sassybunsthebun/SassyBuns/content/tos.md

 ### Repair

 I do offer repairs and touch-ups on finished commissions.
 I may charge a fee for materials and/or labor depending on the complexity of the repair.
 This will be agreed upon before the repair is started.
-The commissionner is responsible for shipping or delivering the suit to me, and for picking up or paying return shipping after the repair is finished.
+The commissioner is responsible for shipping or delivering the suit to me, and for picking up or paying return shipping after the repair is finished.
-I may refuse to to repairs if the fursuit has been damaged intentionally, or as a result of improper care, such as from not following the provided [cleaning guide](../cleaning).
+I may refuse to do repairs if the fursuit has been damaged intentionally, or as a result of improper care, such as from not following the provided [cleaning guide](../cleaning).